-> That’s right – they can’t be an independent contractor.
+That’s right – they can’t be an independent contractor.
 Why?
-Because it’s against the law.
+Because it’s against the law of the United States.
 In the insurance agency business, you simply cannot meet rules set by the Employment Security Commission, Worker’s Compensation and Federal Wage and Hour for independent contractors.

-Maybe you can avoid health insurance, vacation pay, and other things but these you can’t.
+Maybe you can avoid health insurance, vacation pay, and other things... but these I just listed you simply can’t avoid.
 Plus, you need to factor in additional overhead costs like rent, E&O, telephone, etc. that will be increased by this addition.
-You will have expenses for additional customer service and clerical support.
+You will have increased expenses for additional customer service and clerical support.

 You may think you’ll avoid all these costs.
 And you may, in the beginning, avoid some of them.
 But, eventually, they will all be necessary and you need to anticipate them.
 Otherwise, you’ll be tempted to overpay this bloodsucker, I mean producer, you want to hire!